 “Transit Department”: See Metro Transit Department.

-“Tunnel” without further qualification means any and all tunnels in the Link rail system, including the DSTT.
+“Tunnel” without further qualification means any and all tunnels in Link, including the DSTT.

 “Waste Minimization Plan” means the plan described in Section 20.2, Waste Minimization

 Plan, of the Agreement.

 “Work” means all work required to be provided by the County and its contractors under the Agreement, including all services, labor, equipment and materials, facilities and all other things necessary and proper for, or incidental to, Start-Up, and operating and maintaining Link in furtherance of this Agreement.